 - We follow Centers for Disease Control and Prevention (CDC) guidelines and use isolation precautions for hospitalized patients.

-- When talking with patients in our public spaces, distance is used along with masks.
+- When talking with patients in our public spaces, social distancing is practiced.
 In some locations, Plexiglas barriers have been installed to help prevent contamination.

-- Patients moving through the halls on stretchers or in wheelchairs must wear a mask, and clean sheets are placed on all stretchers after each use.
+- Patients receiving direct care must wear a mask throughout the interaction.
+Clean sheets are placed on all stretchers after each use.

 - All surfaces in patient care areas are cleaned between patients using the hospital-approved disinfectant cleansers.